howowi/supremo-rental-quickstart/README.md

 #### Update Code and Run Github Action

-1. Obtain the IP address of the backend serverfrom Resource Manager Outputs.
+1. Obtain the IP address of the backend server from Resource Manager Outputs.

     ![](img/backend_ip_addr.png)